best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 When footnotes are needed, an accessible way to signify them is to use the word 'note'.
 If doing this, we advise you to:
 * write out the word ‘note’ in the cell, with the number of the note, and put it in square brackets (we advise square brackets for notes and rounded brackets for units to differentiate them in a consistent way)
 * put a list of numbers if a cell needs to refer to more than one note – for example, write ‘[note 1,2,3]’ if a cell needs to refer to notes 1, 2 and 3.
-* try to always put notes in table titles, column headings or row labels.
-Putting them in specific cells may not fail accessibility but it does cause problems for machine readability and usability
+* try to always put notes in table titles, column headings or row labels - putting them in specific cells may not fail accessibility but it does cause problems for machine readability and usability
 * if a note is in a column heading, space the text so the note marker sits underneath the column header and any information about units (you can do this by pressing 'Alt + Enter')
 #### Example of presenting units and note marker in column heading
  <insert example>